 The Child Tax Credit was essentially a nonrefundable credit through 2017.
 If you owed the IRS, it could reduce or eliminate your tax debt, but any portion of the credit that might have been left over would just disappear.
 To balance this, the Internal Revenue Code provided for an Additional Child Tax Credit that was potentially refundable.

-But that $2,500 earned income requirement is actually an improvement.
-Through 2017 while the Additional Child Tax Credit still applied, the threshold was $3,000—$500 more, putting it a little further out of reach for very low income families.
-Even at $2,500, some of the neediest American families won’t qualify for the refundable portion, or at least they won't qualify for the entire refundable portion, if they don’t have earned income of at least $12,000 or so.
+But that $2,500 earned income requirement is an improvement.
+Through 2017 while the Additional Child Tax Credit still applied, the threshold was $3,000—$500 more, putting it a little further out of reach for very low-income families.
+Even at $2,500, some of the neediest American families won’t qualify for the refundable portion, or at least they won't qualify for the entire refundable portion, if they have not earned an income of at least $12,000 or so.
 A family with earned income of just $10,000 would receive only $1,125 under the new law.

 A family getting by on some form of unearned income would receive nothing.